 By default spaceranger expects the hourglass shaped corner fiducial to be in the top left corner.

 The input image (top right) is however rotated 90°.
 To ensure good fiducial alignment and tissue spots detection, it is important to correct for this shift in orientation.
-There are two ways to achieve this:
+There are three ways to achieve this:

 We can now build the spaceranger count command for the example FFPE dataset.
 We will running the pipeline in our working directory

 spaceranger_tutorial assuming the same directory structure as shown previously.
 The input folder paths below reflect this choice.

 In case you have a different setup, amend the paths accordingly prior to running the pipeline to avoid any errors.
 The easiest method to customize would be to copy the code below in any text editor of your choice (e.g. notepad++), edit and paste it back to the terminal.

 spaceranger count --id="Visium_FFPE_Mouse_Brain" \ --description="Adult Mouse Brain (FFPE) using Mouse WTA Probe Set" \ --transcriptome=refdata-gex-mm10-2020-A \ --probe-set=Visium_FFPE_Mouse_Brain_probe_set.csv \ --fastqs=datasets/Visium_FFPE_Mouse_Brain_fastqs \ --image=datasets/Visium_FFPE_Mouse_Brain_image.jpg \ --slide=V11J26-127 \ --area=B1 \ --reorient-images=true \ --localcores=16 \ --localmem=128For compute platforms connected to the internet, spaceranger uses the value of the